Roles of a depositary bank and collateral agent within project finance

 September 05, 2023

-Depositary banks and collateral agents play a crucial role throughout the duration of your project finance transaction.
-Finding a full service partner that can provide everything you need, while understanding the needs and intricacies of your project, will set you up for success.
+Depositary (also known as an account bank) and collateral agents play a crucial role throughout the duration of your project finance transaction.
+Designating a full-service partner that can provide the wide range of services you require, while understanding the needs and intricacies of your project, can have a significant impact on the success of your project.

 Project financing has changed over the years to include a more multi-faceted structure.
 In the past the purpose of the financing may have been to simply build a facility.
 However, today, it is not uncommon for a single project to be divided into multiple phases or be composed of multiple facilities to meet the long-range goals of the project.